2026 Oregon State Beavers baseball team

-The 2026 Oregon State Beavers baseball team will represent Oregon State University in the 2026 NCAA Division I baseball season.
+The 2026 Oregon State Beavers baseball team represented Oregon State University in the 2026 NCAA Division I baseball season.
 The Beavers play their home games at Goss Stadium at Coleman Field.
-The team will be led by Mitch Canham, the Pat Casey Head Baseball Coach, in his 7th season at Oregon State.
+The team was led by Mitch Canham, the Pat Casey Head Baseball Coach, in his 7th season at Oregon State.

 The team competed as an independent, as the university is one of only two remaining members of the Pac-12 Conference.